 Data sources and availability

-The data were extracted from the Eurostat database on 12 April 2011.
-Average population values (extracted on 21 April 2011) were used to calculate kilogram per capita.
-For the GDP, again extracted on 21 April 2011, the data were used in euro as chain-linked volumes, reference year 2000 (at 2000 exchange rates).
+The data were extracted from the Eurostat database on18 February 2014.
+Average population values (extracted on 28 February 2014) were used to calculate kg per capita.
+For GDP, extracted on 16 February 2014, the data were used in euro as chain-linked volumes, reference year 2005 (at 2005 exchange rates).

-The municipal waste classification is based on the definitions for the section on waste in the OECD/Eurostat Joint Questionnaire, briefly summarised (more extensive information is available in the ESMS metadata sheet on municipal waste).
+The municipal waste classification is based on the definitions for the section on waste in the OECD/Eurostat Joint Questionnaire.
+Further information is available in the ESMS metadata sheet on municipal waste.

-MW generated / MW collected The data refer to the amount of municipal waste generated.
+MW generated / MW collected: The data refer to the amount of municipal waste generated.
 In countries with complete (national) coverage of their municipal waste collection scheme the total of municipal waste generated is equal to the total of municipal waste collected.
-Some countries do not cover the whole territory with a collection scheme.
-These countries have added an estimation of the waste generated in the areas not covered.
-Only Lithuania was not able to offer such estimation for the latest data.
-The Lithuanian data only refer to municipal waste collected, as it was not possible to make an estimate for the population not covered.
+Some countries do not cover their whole territory with a collection scheme.
+These countries have added an estimate of the waste generated in areas not covered.
+For some countries data prior to 2008 refer to municipal waste collected, as it was not possible to make an estimate for the population not covered.

 Data include the overseas departments (département d’outre-mer or DOM) Martinique, Guadeloupe, Réunion and French Guiana.

-All the data presented here were collected by Eurostat.
-Since the beginning of the 1990s Eurostat has conducted surveys on European waste data using the OECD/Eurostat-Joint Questionnaire as the main source.
-Starting from 2004 as the first reference year, Regulation 2150/2002 of 25 November 2002 on waste statistics replaced in principle the data collection based on the Joint Questionnaire.
-In order to maintain the time series and to offer consistent data in an international context outside the EU (OECD, UN), the small set of variables on municipal waste presented in this statistical article is still collected annually on the basis of a subset of the OECD/Eurostat Joint Questionnaire.
+All the data presented here were collected by Eurostat since the start of the 1990.
+Eurostat has conducted surveys on European waste data using the OECD/Eurostat-Joint Questionnaire as the main source.
+After the introduction of the Regulation 2150/2002 of 25 November 2002 on waste statistics the data collection on municipal waste based on the joint Questionnaire was continued to maintain the time series and to offer consistent data in an international context outside the EU (OECD, UN).

 Further Eurostat information